khakhalin/notes/keywords/mypy.md

 #python

-As of Python 3.5, one can add type hints when setting variables and defining functions, and then potentially check the consistency of these hints with a special linter (`mypy`, see below) before script execution.
+As of Python 3.5, one can add type hints when setting variables and defining functions, and then potentially check the consistency of these hints with a special static checker (`mypy`, see below) before script execution.
 Some of this type hinting is now built-in basic Python, others needs to be imported via `from typing import`.
 Let's start with some basic functionality.
 You can do:
 ```python
 age: int = 1 # typing at first assignment
 height: int  # if declared by not assigned (e.g. class properties)